pnkfelix/pnkfx-blog/source/_drafts/2015-10-28-gc-and-rust-part-1-specing-the-problem.markdown

-If a Rust crate does not use `unsafe` constructs (`unsafe` blocks, attributes or types with "unsafe" in their name, etc.), then linking it with another crate that uses GC should maintain soundness.
+If a Rust crate does not use `unsafe` constructs (`unsafe` blocks, attributes or types with "unsafe" in their name, etc.), then linking it with another crate that uses GC should be guaranteed to maintain soundness.

 In other words, linking in a crate C that uses no `unsafe` construct should not inject any dereferences of dangling pointers, nor any data races.

-This objective arguably should be lumped in with modularity.
+This objective arguably could be lumped in with modularity.

-I list it as a separate item, because (I claim) it is a non-goal for the Rust compiler to ensure safety if I start with a sound program, and then I swap one of its sub-crates with some arbitrary other crate, `C`, that uses `unsafe { ... }`.
+I list it as a separate item, because (I claim) it is a non-goal for the Rust compiler itself to ensure safety if I start with a sound program, and then I swap one of its sub-crates with some arbitrary other crate, `C`, that uses `unsafe { ... }`.
+But it should still be feasible to compile and run the new version linked with `C`, even if it is no longer guaranteed to be safe.

-It is simply too easy for the crate `C` to perform operations in the `unsafe`-block that invalidate the assumptions of the original program.
-(But it should still be feasible to compile and run the new version linked with `C`, even if it is no longer guaranteed to be safe.)
+By the way, we absolutely do need to provide criteria that says what `unsafe` code *is* allowed to do when linked with a crate that uses GC.
+I am going to assume for these initial posts that we will solve that problem eventually, but not attempt to address it at the outset.

 ### <span id="zero-cost">Zero-Cost GC</span>
 [zero-cost]: #zero-cost

 If you don't use the GC feature (in whatever form it takes), your code should not pay for it.

 This applies to the quality of the generated code (in execution time and code size), and also to the source code, with respect to